re4m/jekyll-manager/docs/05-development.md

 ## The environment flag

 When developing locally, it can be helpful to see error backtraces, disable template caching, have expanded request logs, and to allow cross-origin requests between the Ruby server and the Node server.
-By default, however, JekyllAdmin would run in `production` mode, meaning these development features are disabled.
+By default, however, Jekyll Manager would run in `production` mode, meaning these development features are disabled.

 To enable the development features, the environmental variable `RACK_ENV` is set to `development` in the `test-server` script.
 When enabled, the `/_api/` endpoint will add `Access-Control-Allow-Origin: any` headers, and respond to `OPTIONS` pre-flight checks.